If you’re thinking about retiring in Portugal in 2024 – you’re making a wise decision!

 - Tax benefits: Portugal offers a range of tax benefits for retirees.
 These include a lower income tax rate, exemption from capital gains tax, and more.

-The good news is, most foreigners will be able to retire in Portugal.
+The good news is, foreigners of most nationalities will be able to retire in Portugal.

 There’s a lot of misinformation on the Internet about retiring in Portugal.
 We’re here to put you on the right track with accurate, first-hand information from reliable professionals on the ground.

 Let’s have a look at the different Portugal residency pathways, which mainly depend on your income (level and type), and whether or not you’re an EU citizen.

 EU/EEA or Swiss citizens